luke2533/Project-2-HydraPC/README.md

 ### 3.1 Existing features

+- Functional checkout section - Full form for user to fill out their personal details and submit button to send email with their order summary
+- Build custom PC - 9 subsections with different parts to build up a full computer
+- Cost tracker when building PC - Tracks the user’s selected parts costs totaling all of the parts costs up or down
+- Functional slideshow - Intractable slideshow that auto shuffles as well as buttons for user to switch slides
+- Functional contact us form - Contact form for user’s details and message with submit button to send to user’s email
+- Selected part tracker - Each selected part is put into a list on the build PC sidebar that follows the user as they scroll so it always visible
+- Save PC list - Small form for name and email which when submitted send the list of PC parts through email
+- Animation - Hover and transition animation to give a more refined and less static user experience
+- Navbar and footer - On every page for user to quickly navigate the website constantly

 ### 3.2 Features left to implement

+- Find your PC questionnaire - Users could pick answers from 4 questions narrowing down pre-built PC’s to meet their requirements
+- More hardware subsections - Additional external and other hardware options
+- Sign up page - Page for users to sign up/into removing the need for returning users to fill out the same forms to save or contact hydra PC’s

 ## 4.0 Technologies used

 ### 4.1 HTML5

+This project uses HTML to structure its pages

 ### 4.2 CSS3

+This project uses CSS to style its pages

 ### 4.3 Bootstrap 4.5

+This project uses the bootstrap framework to further improve styling of its pages

 ### 4.4 JavaScript

+This project uses JS to be made interactable

 ### 4.5 jQuery

+This project uses jQuery to shorten the amount of JS being written for more efficient and readable code

+### 4.6 EmailJS

+EmailJS is used in this project for sending the user information such as custom PC spec lists, order conformations and contact us messages

+### 4.7 Balsamiq

+This project uses balsamiq to design the wireframes

+### 4.8 Github

+Github is used as a repository to upload the project to

 ## 5.0 Testing